-My current research focusses on adaptations of nineteenth-century French literature in a variety of different media.
-With Kate Griffiths (Cardiff), I have recently completed a book entitled Adapting Nineteenth-Century France: Literature in Film, Theatre, Television, Radio and Print (UWP, 2013).
+My current research focuses on adaptations of nineteenth-century French literature in a variety of different media.
+My most recent monograph, Adapting Nineteenth-Century France: Literature in Film, Theatre, Television, Radio and Print, was co-authored with Kate Griffiths (Cardiff) and published by University of Wales Press in 2013.
 This project has been praised extensively by reviewers in the United Kingdom and abroad:

 - ‘Griffiths’s and Watts’s work remains a major work of scholarship.
 They persuasively encourage exciting new directions for how adaptation studies – and how thinking on the reception of nineteenth-century French literature – can move beyond restrictive models of understanding’ (Modern Language Review).